MASA-Dearborn/SHAGEE-template-v3/README.md

 ```cpp
 SHAGEE_setup();
 ```
 This will automatically setup and begin both Serial and Wire.
-What that means for the user is that you won't have to redefine and begin the communications yourseld.
-On top of that, it will also define the outputs of both LEDs as well as blink them at the beginning.
+What that means for the user is that you won't have to redefine and begin the communications yourself.
+On top of that, it will also define the outputs of both LEDs as well as blink them three times at the beginning of code execution.

+(You can stop reading here)

-Additionally, there are some experimental features that this will enable if you uncomment the cooresponding lines in platformio.ini, but proceed at your own caution or contact me.
+Additionally, there are some experimental features that this will enable if you uncomment the cooresponding lines in platformio.ini, but proceed at your own caution.
+These features include the ability to use the stlink programmer to view print statements or enable the external clock.

+(VERY OPTIONAL) By uncommenting the print define in the config, you'll be able to use s.printf() found in common/SHAGGE_print and view the output inside of stm32cubeprogrammer in the SWV tab.
+It does cause some weirdness, but s.printf() is much faster than Serial and works exactly like a traditional printf() unlike Serial.
+There are additional ways to view the output without using cubeprogrammer, but they're very experimental and will only get proper testing after comp is over.
+If you are interested in the experimental stuff, let me know.

+(NOT RECOMMENDED) As for the external clock, you can enable that too by uncommenting the hse define in config.
+I wouldn't use it at all unless you're planning on doing usb stuff after comp since it hasn't been tested and isn't needed for anything else.

+That's about it.
 Good luck!
+-Alex Sufaj